 Also See Why NOT To Ask Jesus Into Your Heart

-The most fundamental, vital question that anyone can ask is what must I do to be saved?... the answer to which is perhaps the most crucial point of the whole New Testament.
-Yet there are no end of well meaning Christians who, in answer to that life and death question, will inform you that You have to ask Jesus into your heart.
+There is no more fundamental, vital question that anyone can ask than ‘what must I do to be saved?’ - Unfortunately, there are no end of well meaning Christians who, in answer to that life and death question, will inform you that You have to ask Jesus into your heart.
 The burning question is whether this phrase accurately communicates the truth of Scripture.

 Is The Sinner's Prayer Effective?

 Largely due to evangelists of yesteryear (Charles Finney, Dwight Moody, Billy Sunday etc.) the 'sinner's prayer' started out as the "Mourner's Seat" or "Anxious Seat" gradually evolving into the usually short and simple prayer most of us are now familiar with.
 (Interestingly, Pilgrim's Progress by John Bunyan published in 1678 was written as a symbolic vision of a good man's pilgrimage through life and included what could be construed as a very early version of the Sinners' Prayer.)

 In and around the 1950s preachers like Billy Graham and Bill Bright made the Sinners' Prayer a popular tool for the conversion of non-Christians - people were led to believe they would be forgiven of their sins and saved if they prayed the prayer.
 Having people recite the same repeat-after-me prayer made sense from the point of view of the evangelists because it made it possible for hundreds of people to be 'saved' simultaneously during huge crusades.
 Since then the "Sinner's Prayer" (or 'salvation prayer') has become an integral part of modern evangelism.